 The UserManagedBean contains two String properties (userLogin and password).
 They will be filled with user input in the login page.
 This class contains also a User property, it will be constructed based on what credentials are submitted when the login() method (action) is called.
 Basically, this method will make a call to a business class that will fetch user from a database or another persistent data via the DAO layer.
 For now, we just use an internal method that only accept two login values, tom and forrest.

 With JSF 2 also, we can just specify the name of the view to which we want to redirect user as a return of our actions.
 No need to define our mappings in faces-config.
+Now we provide the xhtml pages that are responsible for the View part in our application.
+Notice that JSP technology is replaced with Facelets in JSF (especially JSF 2).
+The login.xhtml page:

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"